Wannie91/simple-bot-start/README.md

 In freeplay, the equipment is automatically placed in the armor when the intro cutscene ends.

 The sprites of the fusion construction robots were inspired by the "fusion robots" mod by mindmix.
-Since the graphcis of his mod are older, I tried to make the vanilla construction robots look "fusion" myself.
+Since the graphics of his mod are older, I tried to make the vanilla construction robots look "fusion" myself.
 If you want the GIMP files, please contact me.

 ## Compatibility
 The mod should be compatible with following mods: